ComPWA/PWA-pages/software/git/branching.rst

 untouched ``master`` branch!

 Here, let's just remove all lines but for "some content" (the ``master``) and safe the file.
-Then it's a matter of staging the modifed :file:`file1.txt` and creating a new **merge commit**.
+Then it's a matter of staging the modified :file:`file1.txt` and creating a new **merge commit**.
 This time, we commit the :command:`-m` message flag for the :command:`git commit` command.
 Git will launch `vi
 <https://en.wikipedia.org/wiki/Vi>`_ with a pre-generated merge message.
 Just